 – Destiny’s Child ‘Soldier’

 I was never the tough, dangerous or rebellious type, rather the funny, nice, nerdy guy that could cry at movies, carry a conversation.
-I liked Tori Amos, Depeche Mode, Madonna and rock music as well as hip hop.
+I liked Tori Amos, Depeche Mode, Red Hot Chili Peppers as well as Public Enemy and N.W.A.
 I ended up having romantic or sexual relations mostly with white women, as they seemed to be more attracted to me.
-Power and privilege in society allowed the ‘Masculinity Guidelines’ for white men some room for experimentation around their performance of gender.
+Power and privilege in society allowed the ‘MANual’ for white men more wiggle room for experimentation around their performance of gender.
+They could bend the rules and still be ‘real men’.
 Examples of this range from David Bowie to 80’ metal bands doused in permed hair, tight leather and lipstick to numerous ‘sensitive’ leading male actors.
-Prince was the only black man we saw on TV truly bending strict gender rules, and he was the punching bag in every joke in the neighborhood.
+Prince was the only powerful man of colour we saw on TV truly bending strict gender rule.
+Sometimes he was reduced to a punching bag in jokes within the community.
 He was a ‘fag’ despite his public image as being extremely sexually active with women.

 I recently realized there was another young male of colour who struggled with not embracing the rude, aggressive bad boy as their persona, image and identity.

-The young man seen in this video is a 17 year old boy, a young man on the edge.
+The young man seen in this video (click on image above) is a 17 year old boy, a young man on the edge.

 The man Tupac became was a man of violence.
 He didn’t just rap about guns and gangs; he lived that life on and off record.
-He disrespected women on wax and was charged with sexual assault in real life.
-This video highlights the true tragedy around his death…having lived a life which led directly to a very early death.
+This video highlights the true tragedy around his death, having lived a life which led directly to a very early death.

-I will submit to you that the footage that you just watched…was shot just before Tupac’s death.
-Yes, this footage is in fact from when he was 17 and he was killed at 25.
+I will submit to you that the footage that you just watched was shot just before Tupac’s death.
+Yes, the footage is in fact from when he was seventeen and he was killed at twenty five.
 I say to you, however, that you just saw footage of a young man moments before his death.

 Say you are standing on the edge of a cliff.